 arranged the deal.
 Also included will be dead ancestors which will be honored, carefully recorded and used to make claims in convoluted inheritance disputes.
 This kind will be typical of aristocratic societies and is as likely to exist in a society with a strong state as one with a weak one.
 Real Life examples include most European royal and noble families.
 Also included are several famous mercantile and industrial families, some of whom have left their names on large corporations or other business concerns, as well as on philanthropic enterprises they patronised.
 These include Rothschild, Vanderbilt, Krupp, etc. Also included in this type of clan are typical Italian patronage webs as featured in The Godfather

 .
 These however are not all criminal enterprises

 but have been typical of commercial, political, and social life in Italy for hundreds of years.

-examples include Scots clans, Indian tribes, Arab tribes, and, in origin, Jews as is indicated by the name "Israel", the name of an ancestral founder.
+examples include Scots clans, Native American tribes, Arab tribes, and, in origin, Jews as is indicated by the name "Israel", the name of an ancestral founder.